-This review therefore suggests a combination of IoT security techniques and permissioned blockchain to propose a permissioned blockchain and IoT (BCoT) authorization framework, emphasizing secure data exchange and distribution among IoTs and computing nodes.
+This review therefore suggests a combination of IoT security techniques and permissioned blockchain to propose a permissioned BCoT authorization framework, emphasizing secure data exchange and distribution among IoTs and computing nodes.
 Hybrid cryptography techniques are utilised to ensure privacy preservation, a potential solution to indiscriminate disclosure of private data in smart home healthcare delivery.
 An overview of blockchain categories and development ecosystem is further illustrated in Fig. 7 and explained in Table 3.
-The permissioned approach is beneficial due to increased privacy control, higher transaction rates, scalability, and little or no gas cost requirement, although there are arguments on the counter-intuitiveness of private and permissioned blockchain to the goal of decentralization [26].
+The permissioned approach is beneficial due to increased privacy control, higher transaction rates, scalability, and little or no gas cost requirement, although there are arguments on the counter-intuitiveness of private and permissioned blockchain to the goal of decentralization [27].
 Blockchain is built on asymmetric key encryption, hash values, Merkle Tree, and P2P networks.
 Thus, blockchain allows decentralized transactions to take place and acts as an unchangeable record.
-Recently, BCT has emerged as a potential solution for secure, trusted, efficient storage, and data sharing [27].
-The long-term factor supporting the excellent fit of BCoT integration in the smart healthcare realm [28] is the decentralized nature and distributed network of the technology.
-However, the computational intensity and high energy consumption of traditional consensus mechanisms in blockchain-based systems in securing data processes, e.g., Bitcoin, which uses 707 kWh per transaction [29] makes it unsustainable and unscalable.
+Recently, BCT has emerged as a potential solution for secure, trusted, efficient storage, and data sharing [28].
+The long-term factor supporting the excellent fit of blockchain and IoT integration in the smart healthcare realm [29] is the decentralised nature and distributed network of the technology.
+However, the computational intensity and high energy consumption of traditional consensus mechanisms in BCbased systems in securing data processes e.g., Bitcoin, uses 707 kilowatt-hours per transaction [30] makes it unsustainable nor scalable.